 Propagate Spider Plant Cuttings in Water

-- First, look for a spider plant baby that has little nubs on it.
+- First, look for a spider plant baby with little nubs.
 These nubs are what will create the new roots.

 - Cut your baby spider plant effectively using the technique provided above.

-- Fill your sterilized jar with clean water.
-Measure the volume of water according to the size of your cut and ensure then water covers only the roots.
+- Fill your sterilized jar with clean tap water.
+Measure the volume of water according to the size of your cut and ensure the water covers only the roots.

 - Place the fresh cutting upright in the filled jar.